killerstorm/rell/doc/guide/general.rst

    }

    class user {
-       firstName: text;
+       first_name: text;
-       lastName: text;
+       last_name: text;
-       yearOfBirth: integer;
+       year_of_birth: integer;
        mutable salary: integer;
    }

-If attribute type is not specified, it will be the same as attribute
+If attribute type is not specified, it will be the same as attribute name:
-name:

 ::